seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 Switching the unit does not move position volume (recomputed through the identity in `setSizeMode`, using the exact entry price from `entryState`, never a rounded HTML attribute).
-In coin mode a leverage change keeps quantity and moves margin — the correct order for «I want 1000 UNI».
+In coin mode a leverage change keeps quantity and moves margin — the correct order for «I want 1000 UNI» (inv.
+16).

-**Pressed-button highlight is one law of the board.** Exactly one button lights in each group: side, leverage, size unit, entry point.
+**Pressed-button highlight is one law of the board (inv.
+17).** Exactly one button lights in each group: side, leverage, size unit, entry point.
 For the entry point the lit button is the preset price matching the current one within 0.25 % — half the 0.5 % step of the −/+ buttons; if none matches, the pencil lights and that is «своя цена».

 **Funding in money:** `costUsd = |fr|·21·notional` (21 = 3 payments/day × 7 days),
 identical to `cost% = |fr|·21·L·100` of margin.
 Both are shown; the block's colour is the economic effect for the pressed side.

-**Scroll anchor is mandatory.** The board re-renders wholly through `innerHTML` on every action and every 30 s with the ticker.
+**Scroll anchor is mandatory (inv.
+18).** The board re-renders wholly through `innerHTML` on every action and every 30 s with the ticker.
 Restoring absolute `scrollTop` caused a jump, because block heights ABOVE the reading point change between renders.
-What is remembered is the section under the top of the screen and the offset inside it;
-the key is the text of its `.bd-h`.
-Section gone → previous behaviour;
-`scrollTop < 4` → no anchor.
+What is remembered is the section under the top of the screen and the offset inside it; the key is the text of its `.bd-h`.
+Section gone → previous behaviour; `scrollTop < 4` → no anchor.

 **Metal on the frames.** The ring is a SECOND background layer: the block fill is clipped to `padding-box`, the metal to `border-box`, and the border-wide gap shows